 This work is part of the AMIGA project (Verdes-Montenegro et al. 2005).
 Since its beginning, this project has made a refinement and multiwavelength characterization of the CIG.
-The data are being released and periodically updated at http://amiga.iaa.es, where a Virtual Observatory compliant web interface with different query via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/MNRAS/vol/page, and at the AMIGA VO interface (http://amiga.iaa.es).
+The data are being released and periodically updated at http://amiga.iaa.es, where a Virtual Observatory compliant web interface with different query modes has been implemented.
+We applied the same sample selection as in Fernández Lorenzo et al. (2012), considering both isolation and completeness criteria.
+The isolation criteria were defined in Verley et al. (2007), which reject galaxies with isolation parameters